-Setting up for the first time or want some top tips on the best ways to backup photos to help you get the best out of the service?
+Setting up for the first time or want some top tips on the best ways to backup photos to help you get the most out of the service?
 Whether you’re using a Mac, PC, iOS or Android device, this handy guide will tell you exactly how to upload your pictures to Google Photos – and how to sort them once you have.

-It’s important to note, though, that if you select the 'High quality' setting, images stored in the cloud will be slightly compressed to save space.
-The compression is very efficient, reducing file size without any huge or noticeable loss in quality and this option should be plenty good enough if you’re mainly uploading smartphone photos or viewing images on your screen
+The latter will slightly compress images to save space.
+The compression is very efficient, reducing file size without a significant loss in quality – and compressed shots should still be plenty good enough if you’re mainly working with smartphone photos or viewing images on your screen.

-If, on the other hand, you want to back up exact, full-size copies of your photos, select the ‘original’ option.
-As the name suggests, this will store your snaps online in their original form, with no compression or reduction in quality.
+If, on the other hand, you want to back up original, full-fat copies of your photos, select the ‘original’ option.
+As the name suggests, this setting will store your shots online in their original form, with no compression or reduction in quality.
 This will be the best choice if you plan to print your images or to use them in design work, for example.

-This is particularly important if you’re a photographer who needs a backup option for full-size Raw files – though be sure to check whether Google Photos supports your camera’s file type, as it won’t accept all Raw formats.
-There’s a full list of the supported files on Google’s support page.
+It’s also important if you’re a photographer who needs a backup option for full-size raw files – though be sure to check whether Google Photos supports your camera’s file type, as it won’t work with all raw formats.
+There’s a full list of the supported files on Google’s support page (opens in new tab).

-Google Photos: how to back up photos from a phone or tablet
+How to backup to Google Photos from a phone or tablet

-Ready to start uploading snaps from your smartphone or tablet to the Google Photos?
-Good news, it’s pretty easy.
+Ready to start backing up your snaps from your smartphone or tablet to the Google Photos?
+Good news: it’s pretty easy.

 After you’ve made these selections, you can change backup settings by tapping the menu button (the three horizontal bars), selecting ‘settings’ and hitting ‘Backup and Sync’.
 With ‘backup & sync’ enabled, your camera roll will automatically, continuously and securely be uploaded to Google’s servers.
 Here you can also change the size of uploads and mobile data settings.

 Because it’s a Google service, Android device users have more options than their iOS counterparts.
-The Android app, for example, allows you to select specific folders that you’d like Photos to back up – particularly useful if you want to avoid storing all of your meme screenshots in the cloud, or if you want to maximize the 15GB free account capacity.
+The Android app, for example, allows you to select specific folders that you’d like Photos to back up – particularly useful if you want to avoid storing meme screenshots in the cloud, or if you want to maximize the 15GB free account capacity.
 Head to ‘Backup & Sync’ and tap ‘Back up device folders’ to choose which ones you want uploaded.

 Excessive snapping left you low on smartphone space?
 In the settings menu, tap ‘Manage device storage’ then ‘Free up space’ to delete photos from your phone that have already been added to the cloud by Google Photos.
 It’s a nifty trick that can release storage space on your phone in a flash.
 You can also toggle ‘Limit cache size’ to restrict the amount of your phone’s storage used by image thumbnails.

-Google Photos: how to back up to photos from a PC or Mac
+How to backup to Google Photos from a PC or Mac

 If your prized snaps are currently stored on your computer or an external hard drive, there are two ways to upload them to the cloud.
 You can visit photos.google.com, sign in with your Google account, tap ‘Upload’ then select a folder from your computer to upload to Photos.
 You’ll need to keep the window open until the upload has completed.